A recent survey conducted by Suncorp revealed the top 10 reasons why people start their own Small-Medium.

 The same report also looked at how SME owners spend their time.

 After seven years of working alongside small businesses operators, I can safely say that many are doing more than the average load.

 So what exactly happens along the way to turn our vision on its head?

 Here’s a big clue: SME owners on average spend 69 percent of their time working in the business and only 31 percent working on developing and growing their business.

+We offer leadership training programs to couples and business owners in Australia including Brisbane and Gold Coast.
 In our experience, the majority of people who go into business ownership have come to it because they have great technical skills — whether that be an electrician, accountant, web developer, health therapist, lawyer, financial adviser or you name it.

 These folks have, most of the time, spent money and many years training in courses to improve those technical skills.

 They become great at what eMyth author, Michael Gerber, calls “being a technician”.